Uttanasana: Standing Forward Bend

 CONTRAINDICATIONS AND CAUTIONS:

-- Start by beginning in Mountain pose.
-Place your hands on your hips.
-As you exhale, hinge from the hip joints and bend forward.
-Think about creating as much length as possible from your pubic bone to the very top of your sternum.
+- Start standing with your hands on your hips.
+Exhale to hinge from the hips and bend forward.
+Think about creating as much length as possible from your hips to your head.

 Get the latest from Gaia